sedab/DS1004-Project/Part1/Data_Types/README.md

 Columns that overlap between the datasets will use the same function.
 Columns that have the same content but a different naming convention ("VendorID" vs. "vendor\_id") have been grouped into the same column and will be evaluated using the same function.

+Scripts are currently configured to save outputs to text files on hdfs: `column_y.out` for yellow output data, and `column_g.out` for green taxi output data.
+To view a snapshot rather than putting the total output to a file, comment out the lines in the scripts that include the function `.saveAsTextFile`.

 ## 1. Joint Yellow and Green Columns

 Evaluate these columns by calling: